Making best use of the estate

 Collecting and comparing performance data

 Many of the suggested KPIs listed in the example above are collected as part of the annual finance record data collection.
-You can compare your KPIs with similar colleges as part of a benchmarking exercise when data is published annually by using the financial benchmarking tool for colleges.
+You can compare your KPIs with similar colleges as part of a benchmarking exercise when data is published annually by using the financial benchmarking tool for colleges and also the ‘Compare your curriculum efficiency’ tool available in View your education data.

-In addition, work is underway to create a new FE benchmarking tool, which will be designed for use with the finance record data.
-The tool will allow you to select groups of colleges by different operational characteristics, including college type, turnover, EBITDA and Ofsted grade and compare the suite of benchmarking KPIs collected in the finance record.
+The Compare your curriculum efficiency tool will allow you to select groups of colleges by different operational characteristics, including college type, turnover, EBITDA and Ofsted grade and compare the suite of benchmarking KPIs collected in the finance record which includes some estates and curriculum planning data.

-The estates data collected in the finance record is:
+The estates data collected in the finance record includes:

 Where the data that you want to use to measure estates performance is not collected in the finance record, you will need to decide how to collect it and whether there are existing routes for comparison available.